Libera-Chat/libera-chat.github.io/content/_guides/channels.md

 ## Why can't I talk in a channel?

-The two most common causes for this are either a quiet mask -- use `/mode #channel q` to see the list and then check the advice above regarding bans -- or mode `+m`, which prevents anyone who isn't voiced from talking.
+The three most common causes for this are a quiet mask -- use `/mode #channel q` to see the list and then check the advice above regarding bans -- mode `+m`, which prevents anyone who isn't voiced from talking, or mode `+R`, which prevents anyone who isn't logged in from talking.
 If you're still unsure, again, feel free to ask staff for help in working out what the problem might be.